ichi-h/libclipboard/README.md

 ### Pattern B: Use your own build files

-This way is available in the environment which can use Rust.
+This pattern is available in the environment which can use Rust.

 First, add [ippee / libclipboard](https://github.com/ippee/libclipboard) repository as a submodule.